 (click here ->) Hat Measurements by Cyndi Byars

-Once you have downloaded and printed the charts, you will find a series of circular templates for crown diameters, as well as a size chart and templates for hat heights.
-The following chart provides the average head circumferences for each age, followed by the suggested hat circumference, hat crown diameter, and hat height to fit that head size.
+Once you have downloaded and printed the size charts, you will find a series of circular templates for hat crown diameters, as well as a size chart and templates for hat heights.
+For example, the following chart provides the average head circumferences for each age, followed by the suggested hat circumference, hat crown diameter, and hat height to fit that head size.

 Each circular template represents the crown size you need to increase to for that particular hat size.
 For example, if we wanted to crochet or knit a hat for newborn, we would stitch our flat circle until we reach approximately 3.5 – 4 in. across, or until it matches the size of the template.